 Consent is a vital area for data protection compliance and even more so under the GDPR.
-The GDPR sets a high standard for consent and contains significantly more detail than the DPA in relation to consent requirements, although the main principles remain unchanged.
+The GDPR sets a high standard for consent and contains significantly more detail than previous data protection legislation, although the main principles remain unchanged.

 In particular requests for consent must be provided in an easily accessible form and consent must be as easy to withdraw as it is to give.

 “Consent of the data subject means any freely given, specific informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”.

 Under the GDPR the requirements for consent have been strengthened to require a positive and unambiguous action to ‘opt in’.
 Silence, pre-ticked boxes and inactivity will not constitute consent.

 Consent requests must be kept separate from other terms and conditions.
 Where there are multiple processing activities, consent must be given for each separate activity otherwise it will not be valid.

 What are the significant changes brought in by the GDPR?

 The GDPR significantly strengthened the standard of consent.
 Data controllers are required to give individuals more choice and control over how their data is used.
 Consent under the GDPR is no longer a one-off decision but an on-going issue to be carefully monitored.
 Individuals may withdraw their consent at any time without penalty, and the mechanisms for withdrawing consent must be as easy as those for giving consent.